 On Saturday, he continued to face the music regarding the bizarre saga involving a girlfriend that never existed.

-Instead of talking about being a potential top-5 pick, Te'o spent his media session discussing his role in a hoax that first broke in January.
+Instead of taking about be a potential top-five pick, Te'o spent his media session discussing his role in a hoax that first broke in January.

 When Te'o took the podium he quickly said he has spoken of everything he planned to about the situation.
 He then talked freely about the issues.

 "It's definitely embarrassing," Te'o said.
 "When you walk into the grocery store and you get people giving double takes and they're sitting there staring at you , it's definitely embarrassing.
 I guess its part of the process, part of the journey.
 It's only going to make me stronger and it definitely has."